 Click the image for more photos of Fort Chipewyan Bicentennial Museum

 Opened by the Fort Chipewyan Historical Society in 1991, the museum was built to commemorate Fort Chipewyan's 200th birthday in 1988.
 The exterior of the museum at Fort Chipewyan is an exact reconstruction of the Hudson’s Bay store built there in 1870.
 Fort Chipewyan is the oldest continuously inhabited settlement in the Province of Alberta, and it was an active fur trading centre during the eighteenth and nineteenth centuries, bringing diverse Indigenous, Inuit, and European peoples into conflict and cooperation.
 The museum's displays and exhibits depict Fort Chipewyan's past, with a growing collection of artifacts, many of them donated by local people.
 The museum also functions as an archives, reference library, and cultural centre, hosting classes and community events.
-It is much appreciated by the people of Fort Chipewyan and entirely run by devoted volunteer workers, including its curator Oliver Glanfield.
+It is much appreciated by the people of Fort Chipewyan and run by devoted workers, including its former curator Oliver Glanfield.
 In 1993, the small Fort Chipewyan Historical Society beat out larger organizations to win the Heritage Tourism Award from the Tourism Industry Association of Alberta (TIALTA).
 Cathy McGinnis, representing the society at the TIALTA event, said that until last year she was the only Native person in the organization.
 Two others have since joined and McGinnis hopes the recognition of the Society has received will spur more Aboriginal participation in the administration.

 Other Aboriginal Museums: